By Sorsa Editorial

 print(f"@{tweet['user']['username']}: {tweet['full_text'][:100]}")

-The /tweet-info-bulk endpoint accepts up to 100 tweet URLs or IDs in a single request.
-One API call, 100 complete tweets with author data.
-That kind of batching matters when you are processing data at scale.
+The /tweet-info-bulk endpoint accepts up to 100 tweet URLs or IDs in a single request and returns complete tweet objects with author data.
+One call, 100 tweets.

 Why This Approach Works for Read-Only Projects